brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 #### Diving deeper

-I hope this (not-so-brief) introduction to the different ideas and concepts behind replication made you curious to learn more.
-If that's the case, here's the list of resources that I used (and am still using) in my own studies and can
+I hope introduction to the different ideas and concepts behind replication made you curious to learn more.
+If that's the case, here's the list of resources that I used (and am still using) in my own studies and can recommend:
-recommend:

 * [(Book) Designing Data-Intensive Applications](http://shop.oreilly.com/product/0636920032175.do) (Chapter 5)
 * [(Book) Distributed Systems For Fun and Profit](http://book.mixu.net/distsys/single-page.html) (Chapters 4 and 5)